 This small but beautiful fountain is located not far from the Triton Fountain at the beginning of Via Vittorio Veneto.
 It was also designed by Bernini.
 The fountain was constructed in 1644 in honour of Pope Urban VIII Barberini.
 The bee was the symbol of the Barberini family.

 The pope’s name is written on the seashell in the fountain.
 The seashell features an inscription that states that the fountain’s water is meant to be used by the general public and their animals.

 11. Fontana dei Libri (Fountain of the Books)

-This fountain on Via Degli Staderai was in honour of the University of Sapienza.
-Today the state archives sit are behind the wall of the fountain.
+This fountain on Via Degli Staderai was in honor of the University of Sapienza.
+Today the state archives sit behind the wall of the fountain.

 12. Fontana Dell’Acqua Paola (The Acqua Paola Fountain)

 The Fontana Dell’Acqua Paola is one of the best-known fountains in Rome.
 It has appeared in various movies and songs.
 The fountain is also known as Fontanone del Giancolo or the big fountain on the Janiculus, as it rises at the top of that hill on Via Garibaldi.